youwol/youwol-keycloak-theme/README.md

 * messages should not be modified (no messages defined in customized theme)
 * JS & HTML templates should not be modified (except for welcome theme)

-Fer reference, the builtin themes are committed in this repository under the directory `./builtins/<keycloak version>/`
+For reference, the builtin themes are committed in this repository under the directory `./builtins/<keycloak version>/`

 ### Customizable aspects of Keycloak